Sean Cattouse

-Sean Cattouse (born October 4, 1988) is a former American football free safety.
-He played college football at the University of California, Berkeley and attended Hubbard High School in Chicago, Illinois.
-He was also a member of the San Diego Chargers and Chicago Bears of the National Football League (NFL).
+Sean Cattouse (born October 4, 1988) is an American former professional football safety who played for the San Diego Chargers and Chicago Bears of the National Football League (NFL).
+He played college football at the University of California, Berkeley.

+Early life and college

+Sean Cattouse was born October 4, 1988, in Chicago, Illinois.
+He attended Hubbard High School in Chicago.

+Cattouse played college football for the California Golden Bears of the University of California, Berkeley.
+He was redshirted in 2007 and was a four-year letterman from 2008 to 2011.

 Professional career

-Cattouse was signed by the NFL's San Diego Chargers on April 30, 2012, after going undrafted in the 2012 NFL Draft.
+Cattouse was signed by the NFL's San Diego Chargers on April 30, 2012, after going undrafted in the 2012 NFL draft.
 He made his NFL debut on December 30, 2012, against the Oakland Raiders.
 He was released by the Chargers on August 30, 2013.

 Cattouse spent the 2013 season with the Chicago Bears of the NFL.
 He was released by the Bears on June 19, 2014.

 Personal life

 Cattouse began to work as a physical education teacher at Muchin College Prep during the 2015–16 school year.
-He currently is a physical education teacher at Rauner College Prep High School in Chicago.
+He is currently a physical education teacher at Rauner College Prep High School in Chicago.